Integration questions in separably good characteristics: Introduction

-Let $k$ be an algebraically closed field and $G$ be a reductive $k$-group.
-We denote by $\mathfrak{g}$ its Lie algebra.
-When $k$ is of characteristic $0$, the classical theory comes with the well defined exponential map which allows to integrate any nilpotent subalgebra $\mathfrak{u} \subseteq \mathfrak{g}$ into a unipotent smooth connected subgroup $U \subseteq G$ (this means that $\Lie(U) = \mathfrak{u}$).
-This defines an equivalence between the category of $k$-nilpotent Lie algebras and the category of $k$-unipotent algebraic groups (see for example \cite[IV, \S2, n\degree 4, Corollaire 4.5]{DG}).
+Assume that $G$ is a reductive group.
+When $k$ is of characteristic $0$, the classical theory comes with the well-defined exponential map which allows to integrate any nilpotent element $x \in \mathfrak{g}$ into a unipotent element $\exp(x) \in G$.
+This enables to define the Baker--Campbell--Hausdorff law which is useful to endow any nilpotent Lie subalgebra of $\mathfrak{g}$ with a group law.
+By this process, the aforementioned Lie subalgebra becomes a unipotent group isomorphic to a unipotent subgroup of $G$.
+To summarize, when $k$ is of characteristic $0$: \begin{enumerate} \item any nilpotent subalgebra of $\mathfrak{g}$ can be integrated into a unipotent smooth connected subgroup $U \subseteq G$ (meaning that $\Lie(U) \cong \mathfrak{u}$ as Lie algebras), \item the exponential map induces an equivalence of categories between the category of finite dimensional nilpotent $k$-Lie algebras and the category of unipotent algebraic $k$-groups (see for example \cite[IV, \S2, n\degree 4, Corollaire 4.5]{DG}). \end{enumerate}